JohnSnowLabs/spark-nlp/docs/en/ocr.md

 modify_date: "2020-04-08"
 use_language_switcher: "Python-Scala-Java"
 ---
-Spark OCR is another commercial extension of Spark NLP for optical character recognition from images, scanned PDF documents, and DICOM files. f you want to try it out on your own documents click on the below button:
+Spark OCR is another commercial extension of Spark NLP for optical character recognition from images, scanned PDF documents, Microsoft DOCX and DICOM files.
+If you want to try it out on your own documents click on the below button:

 {:.btn-block}
 [Try Free](https://www.johnsnowlabs.com/spark-nlp-try-free/){:.button.button--primary.button--rounded.button--lg}